Ayushr01/Ayushr01/README.md

 - 👋 Hi, I’m Ayush
-- 👀 I’m interested in ... nothing
+- 👀 I’m interested in convering ideas into buisiness using technologies.
-- 🌱 I’m currently learning ...
-Failures
+- 🌱 I’m currently Working as a Software Developer.
-- 💞️ I’m looking to collaborate on ...
-Let's see

 <!---
 Ayushr01/Ayushr01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.